mszjar/mszjar/README.md

 ## Background
 Energy engineer (2011), master in finance (2017) and Web Developer (2021).
-I'm interested in writing, technology and entrepreneurship since
-2017.
-I had small experiences in entrepreneurship in France and Chile.
-And professional experience in France as a green energy engineer.
-In 2022, I trained as a
+I'm interested in writing, web3 technology and entrepreneurship since 2017.
+I had experiences in entrepreneurship in France and Chile.
+And worked in France as a green energy engineer.
-Fullstack developer at Le Wagon Lille.

 ## Contact me